kodecocodes/i9t/custom-segues/custom-segues.markdown

 1. You extract from the given transitioning context the to- controller and to- view that will be presented.
 Note that the controller is implicitly unwrapped as there will always be a to-controller, but the view is an optional as there may not be a to-view.
 You'll see why later.
 2. The initial state for the to- view frame is a rectangle of zero size in the top left hand corner of the screen.
 Whenever you change the frame of a view, you should perform `layoutIfNeeded()` to update the view's constraints.
 3. Add the to- view to the transition context.
 During the transition, you specify what views will be part of that hierarchy.
-You will generally add the to- view on presentation because that's the one that will be animated.
+You will generally add the to- view on presentation and the from- view on dismissal.
-4. The animation block is a simple animation to the final frame that is calculated by the transition context.
+4. The animation block is a simple animation to animate from the zero rectangle to the final frame that is calculated by the transition context.
 5. The transition context must always clean up at the end of the animation.

-### Step 3 - set up the segue
+### 4 - Set the Animator in the Segue

-Now you will tell the segue what is the animator to use during presentation.
+Now you will tell the segue what animator to use during presentation.
 UIViewControllerTransitioningDelegate methods take care of this.

 Inside the **ScaleSegue** class add: